Karrahbooo: Musical style

 Alphonse Pierre of Pitchfork described Karrahbooo's rapping style as "animated" and "relaxed" with "sharp and catchy" punchlines, comparing it to that of YN Jay.
 Rolling Stones Jeff Ihaza wrote that she had a "laid-back, rhythmic flow" with a "mesmerizing quality to it".
 Jacob Moore of Complex described her as having a "down-to-earth nature", "nonchalant style, natural humor, and observational punchlines".
 For Rolling Out, Rashad Milligan wrote that she had a "rockstar-like energy and boastful lyrics".

 Personal life

-The month after Karrahbooo's removal from Concrete Boys, in response to a fan's tweet stating that Karrahbooo was upset over being kicked out of the collective, Lil Yachty said in an Instagram Live video that he had written every rap verse she had ever performed and that, while a member of Concrete Boys, she had been verbally abusive toward his security guard and record label associates by calling them poor and threatening to spit on them.
+The month after Karrahbooo's removal from Concrete Boys, in response to a fan's tweet stating that Karrahbooo was upset over being kicked out of the collective, Lil Yachty said in an Instagram Live video that he had written every rap verse she had ever performed as a member of Concrete Boys, and accused her of being verbally abusive toward his security guard and record label associates by allegedly calling them "poor" and threatening to spit on them.
 Karrahbooo soon disputed Lil Yachty's ghostwriting claims on her Instagram and asked him to "stop bullying [her]".
+The two later reconciled in May 2026, with Lil Yachty later apologising for his public comments and admitting he handled the situation poorly, including his claims he had written all of Karrahbooo's verses.